Fabioconti99/Mobile_Robots_Autonomous_Driving_And_Interaction/README.md

 ## Running the script

-To run one or more scripts in the simulator, use `run.py`, passing it the file names.
+To run one or more scripts in the simulator use `run.py`, passing it the file names.

 ```bash
 $ python run.py assignment.py